 Desktop Versions of Apps

 Cost-focused businesses will find Outlook has Gmail beat for its entry-level plan.
 It not only costs a little less than Gmail, but it also comes with 20GB more in storage.
-On the other hand, Gmail offers better overall value, as it offers commitment-free, month-to-month plans, 24/7 customer support, and apps for any device with all plans.
-Plus, it offers plans with unlimited storage, which is currently not available with any Microsoft 365 plan.
+However, it doesn’t come with support and if you choose to upgrade later, you’ll pay more than if you chose Google and upgraded.
+Those who are concerned about value for price will find that Gmail offers better overall value, as it offers commitment-free, month-to-month plans, 24/7 customer support, and apps for any device with all plans.

 Money-saving Tip: While Gmail and Outlook at two of the top business email providers, they’re surely not the cheapest.
 Those who are looking to get business email addresses at the lowest price should check out our article on the best cheap email hosting providers.